hphelion/documentation/commercial/GA1/commercial.technical-overview.ga.md

 If any of the Controller Nodes fails, you can remove and replace Controller nodes, while re-connecting them automatically into the HA cluster.

-###Backup and Restore nodes {#backup-restore-nodes}
+###Backup and Restore nodes<a name="backup-restore-nodes"></a>

-Backup and restore scripts and procedures are provided for SeedCloud, UnderCloud, Overcloud Management Controller (running singleton services like Sherpa), as well as the MySQL database deployed in the Controller cluster.
-These are to be used by Administrators managing the OpenStack Cloud.
+Backup and restore scripts and procedures are provided for the seed, undercloud, overcloud Management Controller (running singleton services like Sherpa), and the MySQL database deployed in the Controller cluster.
+These scripts are to be used by Administrators managing the OpenStack Cloud.

 Backup and Restore of VM instances/snapshots and Volumes/snapshots for Workloads in the Cloud is supported using Swift.
 These are to be used by end users of Projects deployed in the OpenStack Cloud.

  For more information refer [HP Helion OpenStack® Back Up and Restore](/helion/openstack/ga/backup.restore/)

-## Next Steps ## {#next}
+## Next Steps<a name="next"></a>

 Review the [HP Helion OpenStack Support Matrix](/helion/openstack/ga/support-matrix/).

-Prepare your environment for the installation, see [HP Helion OpenStack&#174; Installation: Prerequisites](/helion/openstack/ga/install/prereqs/).
+To prepare your environment for the installation, see [HP Helion OpenStack&#174; Installation: Prerequisites](/helion/openstack/ga/install/prereqs/).

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593;</a>